mengbinhao/jack-note/docs/english/NPR.md

   - tractor n

   > It's had to cancel more than 50 trips to and from Asia
-  > Facroties in China are working at 50 to 60 percent of their capacity
+  > Factories in China are working at 50 to 60 percent of their capacity
   > Because so much commerce is tied into what happens with China

 - 2020.4.7